mertall/mertall/_teaching/tutor.md

 location: "Davis, California"
 ---

-Assisted in 3rd grade math classes.
+Tutored 5 students in a given one hour period, transitioning between K-12 math on the fly.